-- The Met Office started presenting the probability of precipitation on its website in late 2011.
-BBC Weather included it on their weather in 2018.
-The uncertainty in temperature forecast is not currently provided to the public by either of these websites. - 6.
-Data Availability - 218 The game results are in the process of being uploaded to a repository and will be made freely dataset - 219 analysed within this paper is available under license from http://dx.doi.org/10.17864/1947.198.
+209 The Met Office started presenting the probability of precipitation on its website in late 2011.
+BBC

+210 Weather included it on their weather in 2018.
+The uncertainty in temperature forecast is not currently

+211 provided to the public by either of these websites.

+212 6.
+Data Availability

+213 The dataset analysed within this paper is available under license from 214 http://dx.doi.org/10.17864/1947.198.

-220 7.
+215 7.
 Author Contribution

-- 221 All authors contributed to the design of the game.
+- All authors contributed to the design of the game.
 ES analysed the results and wrote the manuscript.
 All - authors contributed comments to the final version of the manuscript.

-223 8.
+218 8.
 Acknowledgements

-- 224 This work was supported by the Industrial Mathematics KTN's Industrial Mathematics Internships - Programme, This project (IP10-022) was part of the programme of industrial mathematics internships - managed by the Knowledge Transfer Network (KTN) for Industrial Mathematics, and was co-funded - by EPSRC and the Met Office.
-The authors would like to thank their colleagues at the Met Office for - 228 feedback on the design of the game, the technological development and the support in promoting the - game to a wide audience.
+- 219 This project (IP10-022) was part of the programme of industrial mathematics internships managed by - 220 the Knowledge Transfer Network (KTN) for Industrial Mathematics, and was co-funded by EPSRC and - the Met Office.
+The authors would like to thank their colleagues at the Met Office for feedback on the - design of the game, the technological development and the support in promoting the game to a wide - audience.
 Software design was delivered by the digital consultancy 'TwoFour'.

-230 9.
+224 9.
 References